About Karina Mirsky

 Bachelors in Business Administration: Western Michigan University

-Whether you're struggling with anxiety, depression, or just feeling stuck in your life, Karina believes you deserve genuine care and support.
+Whether you're struggling with grief, trauma, or just feeling stuck in your life, Karina believes you deserve genuine care and support.
 Parts Work helps you identify and work with the conflicting aspects of yourself, or parts that may be holding you back or causing pain.
 Subtle yoga interventions and nervous system regulation techniques integrate the mind and body for lasting change and peace.

 Pedagogy & Ethos